Bob Diamond SPAC takes aim at his former employer

-LONDON, July 8 (Reuters Breakingviews) - Sticking it to former colleagues is one sort of payback, and it's what Bob Diamond is hoping for.
-The erstwhile Barclays (BARC.L) boss’s blank-cheque vehicle is merging with digital-currency operator Circle, whose blockchain-based products may one day threaten corporate banks’ core business.
+LONDON (Reuters Breakingviews) - Sticking it to former colleagues is one sort of payback, and it’s what Bob Diamond is hoping for.
+The erstwhile Barclays boss’s blank-cheque vehicle is merging with digital-currency operator Circle, whose blockchain-based products may one day threaten corporate banks’ core business.
 But a $4.5 billion enterprise value is premised on eyebrow-raising growth rates, and regulators could easily spoil the party.

-Circle and Concord Acquisition (CND.N), the $276 million special-purpose acquisition company chaired by Diamond, unveiled the deal on Thursday.
+Circle and Concord Acquisition, the $276 million special-purpose acquisition company chaired by Diamond, unveiled the deal on Thursday.
 Boston-based Circle will go public via a merger with the SPAC while also raising $415 million from institutional investors including hedge fund Marshall Wace.

 It’s arguably even more of a punt than past Diamond ventures like Atlas Mara, a vehicle for buying up African banks whose share price plunged by 80% in the three years after its 2013 float.